keu/docs/astro/test-and-troubleshoot-locally.md

 :::

-## Call Airflow REST API in a local environment
+## Call the Airflow REST API in a local environment

 Use HTTP basic access authentication to make requests to the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) in a local Airflow environment.
 This can be useful for testing API calls that you might have to execute in a production environment.